philcryer/fak3r.com/content/post/build-a-headless-spotify-connect-server.md

 # Conclusion

 That was fun, now we have a lightweight, stable Spotify Connect system that we control, and pretty much understand!
-Future ideas to make this system better will be to make it automount a 'Music' share I have on another server, and then maybe run the [Music Player Daemon (MPD)](https://www.musicpd.org/), which can play music files in a similar way we have Raspotiy doing it, but controlled by MPD compatile clients.
-That way we can get `flac` files playing, which will be the ultimate fideltiy!
+Future ideas to make this system better will be to make it automount a 'Music' share I have on another server, and then maybe run the [Music Player Daemon (MPD)](https://www.musicpd.org/), which can play music files in a similar way we have Raspotiy doing it, but controlled by MPD compatible clients.
+That way we can get `flac` files playing, which will be the ultimate in hi-fidelity!
 Until of course we want to upgrade hardware... but that's a constant!

 Keep on rockin', thanks for reading to the end.
 Applesause.